 Post-traumatic stress disorder (PTSD) is a mental health disorder that is triggered by a terrifying event.
 The symptoms an individual experiences may include flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.
 While not everyone who lives through a traumatic event will develop this disorder, PTSD can affect people of all ages and ethnicities.
 Post-traumatic stress disorder develops differently in each person who experiences it.
 Some individuals may notice symptoms in the days and weeks following the event while others do not develop symptoms for weeks, months, or even years after the event.

-Valley Behavioral Health System has years of experience helping individuals who are struggling with a number of different mental disorders.
+Valley Behavioral Health System in Fort Smith, Arkansas has years of experience helping individuals who are struggling with a number of different mental disorders.
 Our welcoming center is located on 57 acres and is the only facility in the state of Arkansas that offers patients their own private rooms throughout the duration of their stay, all of which are separated based on the age of the patients being treated.
 We know how difficult it is to constantly be living with anxiety and fear about the world around you.
 However, you do not have to continue to live this way.
-The wonderful staff at Valley Behavioral can help you overcome your PTSD and once again see the world as a beautiful place.
+The wonderful staff at our behavioral health center can help you overcome your PTSD and once again see the world as a beautiful place.

 When someone you love is struggling with PTSD, it can affect you as well.
 Not only are the symptoms of PTSD difficult to live with, but seeing how they have changed your loved one can be extremely upsetting.
 On one hand you may be worried that things will not go back to the way they were before, while on the other hand you are angry about what is happening with your family.
 While you want to help your loved one you may be unsure of what, if anything, that you can do.
 Here are some tips to keep in mind for helping a loved one with PTSD:

-- Be patient- getting better takes time, even when the person is committed to treatment.
+- Be patient- getting better takes time, even when the person is committed to rehab.

-- Educate yourself about PTSD: the more you know about the symptoms, effects, and treatment options the better equipped you will be to help you loved one.
+- Educate yourself about PTSD: the more you know about the symptoms, effects, and rehab options the better equipped you will be to help you loved one.

 - Don’t pressure your loved one into talk: it can be hard for individuals with PTSD to talk about their experiences.